tomato42/tls13-spec/draft-ietf-tls-tls13.md

   3. To compute the exporter master secret (EMS) as described below.

-If the server does not request client authentication, the rest of these computations performed at the time that the server sends its Finished, thus allowing the server to send traffic on its first flight (see [TODO] for security considerations on this practice.)
+If the server does not request client authentication, the rest of these computations can be performed at the time that the server sends its Finished, thus allowing the server to send traffic on its first flight (see [TODO] for security considerations on this practice.)
 If the server requests client authentication, these computations can be